The Best 3PL, Logistics and Supply Chain Website Design Examples

 Promote Your Specialties and Niche Offerings

-For example, if you offer food-grade warehousing and storage, and want to grow that business you should include this content on your homepage and on a service page.
-You also should be writing thought leadership and resource-driven content that targets your ideal customer who might be searching for ‘food grade warehouse + geography’ so you appear as a leader in the space online.
+For example, if your focus food-grade warehousing and storage, write all of the content on your site, even general about content, towards the ideal customer profile seeking this specialized service, so that the entire experience resonates with their needs.
+Focus your thought leadership and resource-driven content on targeting your ideal customer who might be searching for ‘food grade warehouse + geography’ so you appear as a leader in the space online.

 Global Trade and Timely Communication

-As global trade increases, your organization needs to be prepared for the potential interruption to the supply chain which might impact how you interact with your customers.
-You may experience weather delays, technology outages, a pandemic, driver shortages, etc. Thus, you need a way to quickly and effectively communicate to your customers early and often.
+As global trade increases and fluctuates, your organization needs to be prepared for the potential interruption to the supply chain which might impact how you interact with your customers.
+You may experience weather delays, technology outages, tariff or regulatory changes, driver shortages, etc. Thus, you need a way to quickly and effectively communicate with your customers early and often.

-In nearly every supply chain website we develop, we include spots to enable and customize optional alerts, typically at the top of the website.
-Those alerts prominently present a short-version message to the user when interacting with your website, and then lead the user to a landing page with greater detail should a customer be affected.
+In nearly every supply chain website we develop, we dedicate space to enable and customize optional alerts, typically at the top of the website.
+These alerts prominently present a short message to the user when interacting with your website, and then lead the user to a landing page with greater detail should a customer be affected.

 In Conclusion